SunnyDimz/HermesHatPublic/blog_posts/history/Ukraine_Next_Generation.md

       "Strengthen": 0
       "Falter": 0
       "Remain the same": 0
+suggested_questions:
+  - question: "How big is Ukraine?"
+    question_id: "q1"
+  - question: "What was Kievan Rus?"
+    questin_id: "q2"
+  - question: "What religions live in Ukraine?"
+    question_id: "q3"
 ---

 # The New Ukrainian Generation: Forged in War, United in Resolve